 ChatGPT will then give an overall ranking on each part of Google’s guidelines letting you know where the article is strong and potentially weak so you know how to make your article better.

 In conclusion, creating a blog post with ChatGPT and other AI tools is the future of creating content.
-By using various prompts to have the AI produce a persuasive tone, rhetorical questions, storytelling, and by incorporating metaphors, analogies, and other literary devices, you can create a blog post that engages, informs, and inspires your readers to take action.
+Using various prompts to have the AI produce a persuasive tone, rhetorical questions, and storytelling, you can create a blog post that engages, informs, and inspires your readers to take action by incorporating metaphors, analogies, and other literary devices.

-However, you should not be using these tools to create fast, low quality content.
-Being an expert on a topic with a clear demonstration of expertise is going to win in the long term.
+However, it would help if you were not using these tools to create fast, low-quality content.
+Being an expert on a topic with a clear demonstration of expertise will win in the long term.

-Like I always point out, when looking for content say on the best cameras for YouTube as an example you’re going to want the opinion of someone who knows what they’re talking about like me who’s an actual video creator and not an amalgamation of content from sources compiled by an computer.
+Like I always point out, when looking for content, say, on the best cameras for YouTube as an example, you’re going to want the opinion of someone who knows what they’re talking about, like me, who’s an actual video creator and not an amalgamation of content from sources compiled by a computer.